Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Conclusion

 \section{Conclusion}

-In conclusion, this study addresses the critical challenge of domain shift in the CDVQA task by introducing a new benchmark dataset, BrightVQA, and proposing the TCSSM framework, which integrates bi-temporal visual information with geo-disaster-related textual descriptions to learn domain-invariant representations.
-Experimental results demonstrate that the proposed approach consistently outperforms existing methods across diverse domains, underscoring its effectiveness in enhancing generalization to real-world scenarios.
+In conclusion, this study addresses domain shift in the CDVQA task by introducing the BrightVQA dataset and proposing the TCSSM framework, which integrates bi-temporal visual data and geo-disaster textual descriptions to learn domain-invariant representations through a novel state space model selection mechanism, consistently outperforming existing methods across diverse domains as shown in experimental results and ablation studies; future work will explore additional domain shifts in question, answer distributions, and multi-sensor inputs to further enhance the framework's robustness and generalization to real-world scenarios.